-Garrison Keillor Of "A Prairie Home Companion" Fame Says He Was Fired Over Alleged Improper Behavior
+Garrison Keillor Of "A Prairie Home Companion" Just Got Fired For "Inappropriate Behavior"

 According to an Associated Press report out Wednesday, a longtime public radio fixture has gotten the axe — but the precise details as to why are scarce.
 Garrison Keillor has been fired from Minnesota Public Radio, and he told the AP it was over allegations of "improper behavior."
 The 75-year-old is the creator and former lead performer of the iconic public radio series A Prairie Home Companion.
 The show has aired for more than four decades, having first hit the airwaves in 1975; Keillor retired from hosting the show in 2016.